 - Get some links that are worth getting.
-Is listing on every available free directory a good way to demonstrate that your site is of high quality and relevance to users?
+Is listing on every available free directory a good way to demonstrate that your site is of high quality and relevant to users?
 Fairly simply – no. So instead of spending hours searching the internet and patting yourself on the back for getting your 50th spam backlink, spend the same amount of time crafting an informative article about what you know best – your business.
 Get it published online (this is the hard bit) and then watch your site creep up on the rankings.
 A jump of a few spots in the SERPS can often be enough to give you some confidence, that what you are doing is actually having some effect.

 - Do some keyword research – don’t just guess!
 You might think that you have hit the jackpot with what appears to be the ideal keyword, but the bottom line is – is it a popular keyword?
 Is it what your customers are searching for?
 Mainly is there even any volume for that?
 If no, then no one is looking for it and it is ultimately pointless ranking for it.
-Yes, of course if you did this with a thousand keywords, you might start to get some hyper-relevant traffic, but it just isn’t practical most of the time.
-Aim for the right balance between intent, volume, relevancy and difficulty in attaining a ranking.
+Yes, of course, if you did this with a thousand keywords, you might start to get some hyper-relevant traffic, but it just isn’t practical most of the time.
+Aim for the right balance between intent, volume, relevancy, and difficulty in attaining a ranking.

 - Have patience.
 Improving the rank of your site is not an overnight process.
 If it was, everyone would be doing it and getting to position one – which of course isn’t possible.
 Instead, structure your gains methodically.
 Aim to rank for some longtail phrases, then start moving onto slightly more competitive terms.
-The site will gain trust and authority in the process, as click-through rates and traction increase.
+The site will gain trust and authority in the process, like click-through rates and traction increase.

 - Use internal linking.
 Don’t just focus on external links, make sure that you link to relevant sections of your site from within your pages.
 If you are writing an article about zoo animals, it might be good for the user to be able to click straight through to the Orangutan page or read more about crocodiles.
 This helps Google to understand hierarchy and prominence.
 Although Google is clever – it’s not that clever and any little signal you can provide to help with accurate indexing is worth it.